Gary Earl Ross and The Writer's Den

 The Just Buffalo Literary Center workshop Gary leads will resume in the fall.
 For information and registration, contact Just Buffalo at (716)832-5400.

 ANNOUNCEMENT: Having been selected a 2nd Street Theater Playwrights' Platform festival favorite, The Mark of Cain, Gary's new courtroom drama, will have a full production in Bend, Oregon, in 2015.
 Inspired by the landmark Ossian Sweet murder case, during which Clarence Darrow defended a black Detroit doctor and his family on murder charges after they defended their home against a white mob, The Mark of Cain, like Inherit the Wind, is historical but not history.
 In defending Dr. Ossian Cain, attorney Charles Durham raises a question fundamental in our divisive political atmosphere: What does one have to do to be accepted as American?
 Interested theater companies should contact the playwright at firstname.lastname@example.org.
 Efforts are underway to mount a production in Buffalo.

-Gary's newest play, The Guns of Christmas, is onstage at the Manny Fried Playhouse from December 4 through December 20, 2014.
+Gary's newest play, The Guns of Christmas, was onstage at the Manny Fried Playhouse from December 4 through December 20, 2014.
 Commissioned by The Subversive Theatre Company, the play is a centennial commemoration of the unofficial 1914 Christmas truces held at various points in the trenches of World War I. In many places, British, French, and German troops spontaneously put down their arms on Christmas Eve or Christmas Day.
 In some places enemies played soccer or chess with each other, while in others they pooled their rations for a shared Christmas meal.
 For a day, common men called into military service gave themselves the power to say no to war.
+Publication is pending, and companies interested in future productions should contact the author.
 Here is a link to the Buffalo News review of The Guns of Christmas:

 Click images for more information